tirthalpatel/Learning-Java/README.md

 Java6
 ---------

 No new language features were introduced in Java SE.
+Related post is [here](http://tirthalpatel.blogspot.in/2015/08/java6-highlights-of-new-features-and-enhancements.html)

 Java7